NickTehPro/PHPhisher/README.md

 ## License

 PHPhisher is licensed under the MIT License.
 See the LICENSE.md for more information.

+See pages/LICENSE.md for licensing information regarding the pages.

 ## Disclaimer
 * Usage of PHPhisher for attacking infrastructures without prior mutual consistency can be considered as an illegal activity.